Multi-modal Data Spectrum: Multi-modal Datasets are Multi-dimensional: Introduction

-We show that models depend heavily on one input modality while underutilizing the other, rather than using inter-modality dependencies (see \Cref{fig:concept_figure}).
-We find that many benchmarks designed to mitigate text-only dependencies~\citep{singh2019towards, li2023seed, tong2024eyes, wu2024v, fu2024blink} have inadvertently introduced strong image-only biases, trading one uni-modal shortcut for another rather than evaluating multi-modal reasoning.
-Furthermore, this issue is not resolved by simply increasing model scale; on the contrary, larger models often become more adept at exploiting these uni-modal artifacts.
-These results underscore the limitations of evaluating models with a single aggregate score and highlight the need for a characterization of our evaluation benchmarks based on the inter- and intra-modality dependencies.
+We show that models depend on one input modality while underutilizing the other, rather than using inter-modality dependencies (see \Cref{fig:concept_figure}).
+We find that many benchmarks designed to mitigate text-only dependencies~\citep{singh2019towards, li2023seed, tong2024eyes, fu2024blink} have inadvertently introduced strong image-only biases, trading one uni-modal shortcut for another rather than evaluating multi-modal reasoning.
+This issue is not resolved by increasing model scale.
+On the contrary, larger models often become more adept at using uni-modal dependencies.
+These results underscore the fundamental limitations of evaluating models with a single aggregate score and highlight the need for a characterization of our evaluation benchmarks based on their strengths of inter- and intra-modality dependencies.

 {\bf Contributions.} We conduct the first large-scale empirical analysis of multi-modal dependencies across 23 popular VQA benchmarks.
-Our analysis shows that these datasets have different characteristics regarding their reliance on vision, text, and their interaction, and consequently measure different aspects of multi-modal algorithms.
+Our analysis shows that these datasets are multi-dimensional regarding their reliance on vision, text, and their interaction, and consequently measure different aspects of multi-modal learning.
 We find that these differences vary not only across datasets but also within individual benchmarks.
-To perform this analysis, we apply a systematic method for characterizing these dependencies.
+To perform this analysis, we use a systematic method to characterize these dependencies.
 Our results provide a quantitative basis for the design and selection of future multi-modal benchmarks.